Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 2 hours on JR Thunderbird Limited Express train.

-Literally translating to East Capital, Kyoto 京都 has so much to offer I’m perpetually puzzled by the sheer number of tourists who choose to only spend one day there.
+京都 has so much to offer I’m perpetually puzzled by the sheer number of tourists who choose to only spend one day there.
 With over 1600 temples, shrines, some of the most beautiful cultural experiences in Japan and breathtaking scenery, it’s incredibly worthwhile dedicating more time when spending three weeks in Japan!

 Are you ready to experience a different side of Kyoto?
-There is so much more to see in Japan’s old capital than the ever-popular Fushimi Inari Taisha, Kinkaku-ji (Golden Pavilion) and Kyomizu-dera.
+There is so much more to see in Japan’s old capital than the ever-popular Fushimi Inari Taisha, Kinkaku-ji (Golden Pavilion) and Kiyomizu-dera.
 Sure, we’ll still visit these must-see attractions (in a way to avoid crowds) but also use our extra time to uncover some incredible off-the-beaten-path gems most rushing tourists skip.

 Kyoto Tea Ceremony, Ninenzaka, Japan | The Invisible Tourist